Updated on 2023-03-16 GMT+08:00

 CAA record sets are used to prevent HTTPS certificates from being incorrectly issued.

-For details about other record set types, see Record Set Types and Configuration Rules.
+For more information about each type of record sets, see Record Set Types and Configuration Rules.

 Constraints